leemengtw/cat-recognition-app/README.md

-# Cat-recognition-app
+# Cat-recognition-app (archived)

-A flask app showcasing how to recognize cats using Tensorflow.
+This repository showcase a flask app which is able to recognize cats/dogs using TensorFlow.

-This repository contain all the necessary python code required to build a production-ready ML application that able to identify cats in image.
+However, we recommend visiting [cat-recognition-train](https://github.com/leemengtaiwan/cat-recognition-train), where we train the model using enhanced and latest TensorFlow code.
+You can still reference the flask app defined in this repo to build your own web application.

 ## Demo on [Heroku](https://damp-anchorage-60936.herokuapp.com/)